 Due to plant decommissioning activities, CCR(s) are no longer generated at the Site.
-The only CCR(s) added to the landfill include coal remnants that are discovered and added as a part of the decommissioning process and CCR(s) generated off-site at other Evergy facilities.
-All CCR(s) to be added are conditioned before being placed into the landfill.
-Water will be added as needed to the CCR materials to reduce wind dispersal and improve compaction during CCR placement in landfill units.
+The only CCR(s) added to the landfill will include coal remnants from other Evergy facilities and those that are discovered as a part of the decommissioning process.
+All CCR(s) are conditioned before being placed into the landfill.
+Every haul series of ash is tested for percent moisture.
+A minimum of 10% moisture content is required for transport.
+Additional water may be added, as needed, to the CCR materials to reduce wind dispersal and improve compaction during CCR placement in landfill units.